danbev/learning-assembly/README.md

 #### Caller saved
 These registers might be changed when making function calls and it is the callers responsibility to save them.
+The registers are `rax`, `rcx`, `edx`.
+So when calling a function if the current function depends on these values to. rax is used for the return value of the function being called, and the function being called might use rcx as a counter.

 #### Callee saved
-These registers are preserved/saved accross function calls.
+These registers are preserved/saved accross function calls so if the called function needs to uses these registers it has to store and the restore them.

 ### Instructions
 Just to make sure that we are clear on this is that instructions are stored in